Ossian Sweet: Housing discrimination

-Sweet was aware that many white residents in the area were prejudiced against blacks.

-1948 SCOTUS decision

-When the Supreme Court declared racially restrictive housing covenants unconstitutional with the decision of Shelley v.
-Kraemer in 1948, real estate agents, government agencies, banks and white homeowners developed other means to maintain de facto segregation, including redlining of certain areas for the purpose of mortgages and other bank loans.
+Violence against property purchasers who violated the color line had become common by 1925 in Detroit.
+Boyle cites multiple examples of incidents in early 1925, including Fleta Mathies, who was ultimately acquitted after firing a gun at a mob outside her house that April; and Alexander Turner, who in June was intimidated into signing over the deed to his house by the "Tireman Avenue Improvement Association," backed by a mob of 1,000.

 Garland Street house attack

 In the spring of 1925, other houses bought by middle-class blacks in white neighborhoods had been attacked.
 The Waterworks Park Improvement Association was formed by whites who opposed blacks moving into formerly all-white neighborhoods, as they feared social disruption and a loss of value in their homes.
 Buying a home was a very difficult and lengthy process, even for white homeowners.
 It was even more challenging for non-whites because most black buyers had to take out multiple mortgages in order to purchase a home and assumed more debt than whites of similar income did.

-Many working-class whites who lived in the neighborhood and made less money than Sweet resented his success.
-Because of a confrontation with these neighbors on the night of September 9, 1925, police inspector Norton Schuknecht and a detail of officers were assigned outside the Sweet house to keep the peace.
+The Detroit Police Department was aware of the sentiment against Sweet, and police inspector Norton Schuknecht and a detail of officers were assigned outside the Sweet house to keep the peace.
 Sweet arranged privately for family and friends to help defend his home if needed.
 The men included Charles Washington (insurance man), Leonard Morse (colleague), William Davis, Otis and Henry Sweet (Ossian's brothers), John Latting (Henry Sweet's college friend), Norris Murray (handyman), and Joe Mack (chauffeur).
 Gladys Sweet stayed at the house with the men.

-When a hostile crowd formed for the second consecutive night in front of his home, Sweet felt that "somewhere out there, standing among the women and children, lounging on the porches, lurking in the alleys were the men who would incite the crowd to violence".
-As the crowd grew restless, they threw stones at the house, eventually breaking an upstairs window.
+A crowd formed outside the house on Garland Street on the evening that Sweet moved in, but was dispersed by police.
+The next night, September 9, a larger crowd formed, and a group of teenagers began throwing stones and pieces of coal at the house, eventually breaking an upstairs window.
 Several of Sweet's friends were armed with guns and had taken positions upstairs.
 Someone fired from the house, hitting two white men.
-Eric Houghberg was wounded in the leg; Leon Breiner, who had been watching the events from a porch on Garland Street, was killed.
-The eleven African Americans in the house were later taken to police headquarters, where they were questioned for five hours.
-All were arrested for murder after continued interrogations.
-Although Gladys Sweet was released in early October on bail, the men were held at the Wayne County Jail until the trial was over.
+Eric Houghberg was wounded in the leg; Leon Breiner, who had been watching the events from a porch across the street, was killed.
+The 11 African Americans in the house were later taken to police headquarters, where they were questioned for five hours.
+All were charged with murder after continued interrogations.
+Although Gladys was released in early October on bail, the men were held at the Wayne County Jail until the trial was over.